 The mitigation measures contained in Exhibit "N" of this permit have been incorporated into the conditions of approval for this project in order to mitigate or avoid significant effects on the environment.
-As required by Section 21081.6 of the California Public Resources Code, a monitoring and reporting program for the mitigations is hereby adopted as a Condition of Approval and is attached as Exhibit "N. The purpose of this monitoring is to ensure compliance with the environmental mitigations during project implementation and operation.
+As required by Section 21081.6 of the California Public Resources Code, a monitoring and reporting program for the mitigations is hereby adopted as a Condition of Approval and is attached as Exhibit "N".
+The purpose of this monitoring is to ensure compliance with the environmental mitigations during project implementation and operation.
 Failure to comply with the Conditions of Approval, including the terms of the adopted monitoring program, may result in permit revocation pursuant to Section 18.10.136 of the Santa Cruz County Code.
 All mitigation monitoring shall be documented in the required Annual Report.
-If the next quarterly inspection following the submittal of the Annual Report shows non-compliance with the County Code and SMARA will be implemented to achieve compliance.
+If the next quarterly inspection following the submittal of the Annual Report shows non-compliance with any provisions of this Mining Approval, enforcement actions in accordance with the County Code and SMARA will be implemented to achieve compliance.